uriel1998/multiple_scripts/README.md

 ## clipimg.sh

-Uses fzf, rofi, fd (optional), and CopyQ to choose an image, get it onto the clipboard, and select it for pasting.
+Uses fzf, rofi, fd (optional), and xclip to choose an image, get it onto the clipboard, and select it for pasting.

 ## tmux_devour.sh